dannytran3214/Object-Sorting-System/README.md

 # <h2> Project Requirement:
 * Design and implement an object sorting system
 * The system should be able to identify four different type of objects.
 * The object should be sorted on the correct segment of the sorting tray.
+* Come up with test plan to account for covid.